awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features-managing-env-tiers.md

 You can manage a worker environment's configuration by editing the **Worker Configuration** card on the **Configuration** page in the [environment management console](environments-console.md)\.

 ![\[Elastic Beanstalk Worker Details configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-worker.png)

+**Note**
+You can configure the URL path for posting worker queue messages, but you can't configure the IP port\.
+Elastic Beanstalk always posts worker queue messages on port 80\.
+The worker environment application or its proxy must listen to port 80\.

 **To configure the worker daemon**